Floods grip Kazakhstan and Russia as tributaries of Ob rise

 That has swelled the tributaries of the Ob, which rises in the Altai Mountains of southern Siberia and empties into the Arctic Ocean, beyond bursting point, leaving some cities in Russia and Kazakhstan underwater.

-Several districts of the northern Kazakh city of Petropavlovsk were completely flooded, said a Reuters journalist in the city, which sits on the Ishim River, a tributary of the Irtysh, the chief tributary of the Ob.
+Several districts of the northern Kazakh city of Petropavlovsk were completely flooded, said a Reuters journalist in the city, which sits on the Ishim River, a tributary of the Irtysh, the Ob’s chief tributary.

 People were queueing up in front of water trucks moving from one neighbourhood to another in the city.
 The main reservoir supplying the city with drinkable water has been flooded.